Motherwell F.C. in European football: 2008-15

 Motherwell qualified for the Champions League for the first time in 2012, being placed in the third qualifying round.
 They took the place of Rangers who were in administration and were not allowed to participate.
 Motherwell were in the non-champions section of the draw, and were paired with Greek giants Panathinaikos.
 They lost the first leg 2–0 at Fir Park, and went on to lose the second leg 3–0 at the Olympic Stadium in Athens.
 Motherwell's elimination from the Champions League saw them parachuted into the Europa League play-off round, where they would face Levante of Spain.
 After losing the home leg 2–0, they then lost the second leg 1–0 away in Valencia to bow out of Europe 3–0 on aggregate and without scoring a single goal overall.
 They did, however, equal their longest participation in European competition.

-Motherwell finished the 2012-13 Scottish Premier League in second place, and with champions Celtic winning the 2012-13 Scottish Cup, Motherwell moved into the third qualifying round of the Europa League.
+Motherwell finished the 2012–13 Scottish Premier League in second place, and with champions Celtic winning the 2012–13 Scottish Cup, Motherwell moved into the third qualifying round of the Europa League.
 They were un-seeded in that draw and were paired with Kuban Krasnodar of Russia.
 They lost the first-leg 2–0 at Fir Park, suffering a 1–0 defeat in the return leg to exit European competition.
-Motherwell finished the 2013-14 Scottish Premiership in second place, meaning Motherwell began in the second qualifying round of the Europa League.
+Motherwell finished the 2013–14 Scottish Premiership in second place, meaning Motherwell began in the second qualifying round of the Europa League.
 They were seeded in that draw and were paired with Stjarnan of Iceland.
-They drew the first-leg 2–2 at Fir Park, suffering a 3-2 extra-time defeat in the return leg to suffer elimination from that season's competition.
+They drew the first-leg 2–2 at Fir Park, suffering a 3–2 extra time defeat in the return leg which confirmed elimination from that season's competition.